thorrak/thorrak_hardware/TiltBridge Containers/Heltec Container/README.md

-# TTGO / Heltec Container
+# Heltec Container

-The TTGO or Heltec style board is becoming increasingly popular, and tends to have a higher build quality than other OLED boards (especially if purchased directly from Heltec).
+The Heltec style board is becoming increasingly popular, and tends to have a higher build quality than other OLED boards (especially if purchased directly from Heltec).
 These boards have the OLED screen mounted to a plastic plate on the front of the board, which is secured to the back of the board with four screws.

 This container design secures the PCB in place through the use of printed standoffs, and secures the lid to the case base through the use of four screws & square nuts.